Social Security Tax Limit Jumps 5.2% for 2024

 The Social Security tax, withheld from each paycheck, stops once your income reaches a certain amount.
 That is due to the Social Security tax limit or "wage base," which is the maximum amount of earnings subject to Social Security tax.
 These taxes fund the Social Security program, which provides retirement, disability, and survivor benefits to eligible recipients.

-Along with a 3.2% cost-of-living (COLA) increase, the Social Security Administration (SSA) announced a 5.2% increase in the tax limit for 2024, leading to higher taxes for some wealthy taxpayers in this new year.
+Last fall, along with a 3.2% cost-of-living (COLA) increase, the Social Security Administration (SSA) announced a 5.2% increase in the tax limit for 2024, leading to higher taxes for some wealthy taxpayers this year.

 Sign up for Kiplinger’s Free E-Newsletters